broadinstitute/SamplyzeR/README.md

 ### 2. R Markdown (RMD)

+For programmers, you could use Samplyzer's functions in your analysis.
+You can learn how to use them by following this step by step guidance [here](vignettes/tutorial.Rmd).

-Using SAMPLYZER in R Markdown can be achieved through parameterization.
-Here are some common parameters:
+Here are some common parameters you would use in the tutorial:

 * `bamQcMetr`: Path to BAM QC metrics file.
 * `vcfQcMetr`: Path to VCF QC metrics file.